ISmallFish/SINR-DASN/README.md

 2. The RIRs for the _Test Data_ are generated using `genRIR_ForFrmLvSINR_TestData.m`.
 3. The RIRs for the _Sensor-Selection Data_ are generated using `genRIR_ForFrmLvSINR_NodeSlct_Data.m`.

+- ### Data Generation Procedure

+1. To be continuted.

 # Updated on November 18, 2024

 The code and datasets are currently under preparation, with the release scheduled no later than December 20.